chiskim/demo-repo/README.md

 # demo-repo
-Demo for Github itro video.
+Demo for Github intro video.
 Some description.